Idre Fjäll, Sweden: Family Ski Guide

 ✈️How Do You Get to Idre Fjäll?

-Idre Fjäll sits deep in Sweden's Dalarna province, close enough to the Norwegian border that your phone will roam if you're not careful.
+Getting to Idre Fjäll with kids requires commitment to a long drive, but once you arrive, you won't move your car again until departure.
+The resort sits deep in Sweden's Dalarna province, close enough to the Norwegian border that your phone will roam if you're not careful.
 No airport shuttle drops you at the door.
-You're driving.
-The good news: once you arrive, the car parks sit right at the slopes, and you won't move the car again until you leave.

 Where to Eat

-PW Kök & Bar at the Pernilla Wiberg Hotel is the nicest sit-down option on the mountain, with locally sourced ingredients and a lounge that actually feels grown-up.
+PW Kök & Bar at the Pernilla Wiberg Hotel is the nicest sit-down option, with locally sourced ingredients and a lounge that actually feels grown-up.
 Book a table for at least one evening.
 Kött & Fiskbaren does exactly what the name promises (meat and fish), while Utsikten delivers mountain views with your meal.

 Lilla Vildt and Vildmarksnästet round out the options.
-Swedish resort restaurants aren't cheap.
-Most families cook in their cabins four or five nights and eat out once or twice, which honestly sounds about right.
+Swedish resort restaurants aren't cheap, so most families cook in their cabins four or five nights and eat out once or twice.

 Self-Catering

-Idre Fjäll has an on-site Livsmedelsbutik (grocery store) that reviews consistently call well-stocked.
-Grab breakfast supplies, pasta for dinner, and the Swedish snacks your kids will become suspiciously attached to.
-Stock up before sportlov week if you're visiting during school holidays, as shelves thin out fast.
+Idre Fjäll's on-site grocery store gets consistently good reviews for being well-stocked.
+Grab breakfast supplies, pasta for dinner, and the Swedish snacks your kids will become attached to.
+Stock up before school holiday weeks, as shelves thin out fast during peak times.

 Off-Snow Activities